 The license terms for Synopsys restrict remote network access to users whose primary residence is within a 50-mile radius of U-M Ann Arbor’s North Campus.
 Individuals who do not meet this restriction (e.g. students only enrolled in remote courses) that require access to Synopsys for their work must fill out and submit the CLSE Request for Software Access form, and describe their need for access.
 CAEN staff will review each request, and grant or deny access according to the license terms (i.e. submitting the form does not guarantee access to Synopsys will be granted).

-I don’t have my Duo-enrolled device with me, can I still log in and use Cadence or Synopsys?
+I don’t have my Duo-enrolled device with me, can I still log in and use Synopsys?